 The governing body of the College is a nine-member Board of Directors.
 The Board is elected every three years by the 53 members of the Australian College of Theology Limited.
 The Members are drawn from the General Synod, Principals of Anglican and non-Anglican affiliated colleges, and College graduates.

 The Australian College of Theology welcomes students from overseas to study at its affiliated colleges which are authorised to accept overseas student enrolments.
 Prospective overseas students less than 18 years of age will not be admitted to a course of study beginning before the applicant’s eighteenth birthday.

 The Australian College of Theology does not employ the use of education agents.

-In New South Wales, Victoria, Queensland and Western Australia the ACTh is the registered Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) provider and the legal entity for all courses offered by affiliated colleges in those states.
+The ACT is the registered Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) provider and the legal entity for all courses offered by affiliated colleges.

 In NSW the following affiliated colleges are endorsed to enrol overseas students: